Vishnu is a freelance writer by night, works as a data analyst by day.

 When building a WordPress website, there are two ways to do it.
 One would be to use a premium theme from the vast offerings of numerous theme houses or a free theme available on WordPress.org.
 And if need be, you can add all the necessary code for customisation purposes and edit the appearance of the website, that you're building.
 Or the other option would be to utilise a starter theme or a WordPress framework.

 WordPress frameworks have developed web communities and extensive documentation, should you feel the necessity to refer to them.
-Frameworks are generally built in accordance to the highest standards, thus ensuring a high level of security, fast load speeds and search engine optimisation.
+Frameworks are generally built in accordance with the highest standards, thus ensuring a high level of security, fast load speeds and search engine optimisation.
 Frameworks offered flexibility and more importantly acted as a boilerplate for the development of secure and awesome looking websites.

 While good content and marketing strategies are essential to developing better audiences and search engine page results, a website with clean and optimized code is equally important in achieving good search results.
 Genesis provides professionality to your website and a ton of beautiful features for your content, built on HTML5.